 If you are in your second or third year, sorry to say, but you can’t live in reserved campus housing.
 But, you can still live in unreserved student housing.
 There are many student accommodations for every type of student, no matter your year of study.
 Don’t worry, we’ve got you covered.
 But more on that in a little bit.

 One of the agencies that partners with universities is SSH.
 They have over 19,000 student accommodations all over the Netherlands.
 The thing about SSH is that they have two options.
 One is ‘reserved accommodations’, and the other is ‘regular accommodations’.
 Just to break it down for you, we are going to explain what this means.

 ‘Reserved accommodations’: This is what we were talking about when we said some universities collaborate with student housing agencies.
-Reserved accommodation is one that your university or college reserves for its international students.
+A reserved accommodation is one that your university or college reserves for its international students.
 They might have buildings on campus, or near it, with a certain number of rentable spaces.
 The rental period is for the duration of your study period (a year, a semester, and so on), and it’s mostly fully furnished.
 As you might have guessed, reserving a room is on a first come, first serve basis.
 This is a great option if you are unsure of where to find private housing, or you are an exchange student.
 Also, it’s pretty convenient.

 ‘Regular accommodations’: Then, there’s regular accommodation.
 This is student housing that is not reserved for students of your university.
 Unlike reserved housing, any student can stay here.
 Whether you are a freshman, a third year or everything in-between, you can rent a regular accommodation.
 This type of student housing is not always fully furnished.